tabalren/FinTech-Class/README.md

 ![](images/GARCH.jpeg)

+![](images/5dayforecast2.png)

 #### Based on the GARCH model summary results, we have a p-value <0.05 indicating that this model is a good fit.

-#### Now we will look at a plot of the 5-Day forecast below:

-![](images/5dayforecast2.png)

 ### Conclusions
 #### 1. Based on the above time series analyses, I would not buy yen now.
 From the model output results for both the ARMA and the ARIMA models,  their p-values are greater than 0.05 therefore, the coefficient for the autoregressive term is not statistically significant and these models do not appear to be a good fit for our data.